santidesimone/node-base-installer/README.md

 **test how this works!**

+Type the *create* command and hit enter:
 ```
-create // prints this message in terminal: 'this method should implement a base project creation'
+create
 ```
+It should prints this message in terminal: 'this method should implement a base project creation'

+Type the *plugin* command and hit enter:
 ```
-plugin // prints this message in terminal: 'this method should plug-in new functionality to an already created base project'
+plugin
 ```
+It should prints this message in terminal: 'this method should plug-in new functionality to an already created base project'

 ```
 sudo npm i -g $(pwd)